markgw/uh-nlp2021/docs/week2/index.md

 Implement a function (`filter_text(text)`) that uses `process_text(text)` to process a paragraph and then removes stop words and words that are not verbs, adjectives or nouns (for descriptions of POS tags, [read this](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html)).

-> What words are left when you run this filter on the example input text above?
-(Groucho Marx)
+> What words are left when you run this filter on the example input text by Groucho Marx?
+>
+> *One morning I shot an elephant in my pajamas.
+How he got into my pajamas I'll never know.*

 <div class="submit">Submit your answer</div>